If all you know about your blood is that it’s red, you have some catching up to do.

-How many blood types are there?
+How many different blood types are there?

 The vast majority of people have one of eight blood types.
-Again, blood types are based on the antigens (or lack of them) found on your blood cells and whether or not your blood contains the Rh D factor.
+Blood types are based on the antigens (or lack of them) found in your blood cells and whether or not your blood contains the Rh D factor.
 Blood is typed according to an ABO blood group system.
 If your blood has A antigens, you have an A blood type.
 If you have B antigens, you have a B blood type.
 Some people have both A and B antigens, giving them AB blood.
 And people with an O blood type have neither A nor B antigens.

 Each of those types are further broken down based on their Rh factor.
 For example, some people have A positive blood while others have A negative.
 A very small number of people have what’s called Rh null blood (also called gold blood), meaning it has no Rh factors at all.
 This is extremely rare, occurring in only a handful of people worldwide.

 How common or rare a blood type is varies by race, ethnic background, and what part of the world you live in.
 According to the book Blood Groups and Red Cell Antigens, blood type B is common in people in Asia while blood type A is common in Central and Eastern Europe.
 In the U.S. and Western Europe, O positive is the most common blood type, as is having a positive Rh factor.
 AB negative is the rarest.
 What about the rest of the blood types?
-The Stanford Blood Center provides these statistics.
+The Stanford Blood Center provides these blood type percentages.

 |Blood type||Percentage of Americans with blood type|

 What’s my blood type?
+How to find out

-Your blood type is inherited from your parents—and you can’t change it anymore than you can change your eye color.
+Your blood type is inherited from your parents—and you can’t change it any more than you can change your eye color.